-“Last question; will you tell your parents the truth about that guy and how I caught you?”
+“The last question; will you tell your parents the truth about that guy and how I caught you?”

 “I can’t” she pleaded; “please don’t force me to choose between telling them or letting you go.”

-I finished my coffee, put a five dollar bill on the table and as I was getting up I said; “You already made your choice.
-I told you I needed honesty and you are going to continue to make me the bad guy here; for the last time, Good Bye.”
+I finished my coffee, put a five-dollar bill on the table and as I was getting up I said; “You already made your choice.
+I told you I needed honesty and you are going to continue to make me the bad guy here.
+For the last time, Good Bye.”

-“Wait” she said.
+“Wait,” she said.
 And for some reason I did wait.
 I turned and she said sadly “I will tell them tonight.”

 “Not good enough, I have your father’s business phone number and I will call him and you will tell him now using my phone and my dialing.
-Then I will dial your parents’ house and when she comes online you will tell her also.
+Then I will dial your parent’s house and when she comes online you will tell her also.
 Is that a deal?”